exasol/transformers-extension/doc/user_guide/user_guide.md

   1. *Installation with Python Script*

-     To install the language container, it is necessary to load the container into the BucketFS and register it to the database.
-The following command provides this setup using the python script provided with this library:
+     To install the language container, it is necessary to load the container into the BucketFS and activate it in the database.
+The following command performs this setup using the python script provided with this library:

       ```buildoutcfg
       python -m exasol_transformers_extension.deploy language-container